 Holders can lose money by investing in the Trust.
-The value of your units may increase or decrease depending on the value of the common stocks and ADRs which make up the Trust.
+The value of your units may increase or decrease depending on the value of the common stocks which make up the Trust.
 In addition, the amount of dividends you receive depends on each particular issuer's dividend policy, the financial condition of the securities and general economic conditions.

-The Trust primarily consists of common stocks of domestic and foreign issuers.
+The Trust primarily consists of common stocks.
 If you invest in the Trust, you should understand the potential risks generally associated with common stocks, which include, but are not limited to:

-- The financial condition of the issuer may worsen. - The rate of the dividends previously paid may be reduced or even eliminated. - Geopolitical and other events, including but not limited to war, terrorism, economic uncertainty, trade disputes, extreme weather and climate-related events, public health crises and spread of infectious illness have led, and in the future may lead, to increased market volatility, which may disrupt the U.S. and world economies, individual companies and markets, and may have significant adverse direct or indirect effects on the Trust and its investments.
-Such events include the ongoing global coronavirus pandemic and Russia's invasion of Ukraine, which have adversely impacted business activity and the economy on a global scale.
-It is possible that some or all of these conditions may persist for the duration of the Trust. - The stock market is also subject to volatile increases or decreases in value as market confidence in and perceptions of issuers change.
+- The financial condition of the issuer may worsen. - The rate of the dividends previously paid may be reduced or even eliminated. - Geopolitical and other events, including but not limited to war, terrorism, economic uncertainty, trade disputes, extreme weather and climate-related events, instability in the global financial system, public health crises and spread of infectious illness have led, and in the future may lead, to increased market volatility, which may disrupt the U.S. and world economies, individual companies and markets, and may have significant adverse direct or indirect effects on the Trust and its investments.
+Such events include the ongoing global coronavirus pandemic, Russia's invasion of Ukraine, and the recent developments in the banking sector, which have adversely impacted business activity and the economy on a global scale.
+It is possible and, indeed, likely that some or all of these global events will persist for the duration of the Trust.

-The Trust's portfolio holdings are concentrated in the common stocks and ADRs of industrial companies and information technology companies.
-A trust is considered to be "concentrated" in a particular industry or sector when the securities in a particular industry or sector constitute 25% or more of the total asset value of the portfolio.
-The Trust's portfolio also invests significantly in the common stocks of health care companies.
+- The stock market is also subject to volatile increases or decreases in value as market confidence in and perceptions of issuers change.

+The Trust's portfolio may invest significantly in energy companies, financial companies, health care companies, industrials companies, and information technology companies.
 Please also refer to the "Risk Factors" section for a complete discussion of the corresponding risks.
 Compared to the broad market, an individual industry or sector may be more strongly affected by: